shuaibw/cse6302project/README.md

 ├── accessguru_detect_syntax_layout_violation.py # Accessibility testing engine-based Syntax and Layout Detector for detecting syntax and layout Web accessibility violations
 │
 ├── accessguru_correction_mistral.py             # LLM-based correction pipeline (Mistral model)
-├── baselines_implementation_gpt_4.py            # Baselines implementation for Web accessibility violations correction with GPT-4.
-(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
-├── baselines_implementation_mistral_7b.py       # Baselines implementation for Web accessibility violations correction with Mistral-7B.
-(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
-├── baselines_implementation_qwen2_7b.py         # Baselines implementation for Web accessibility violations correction with Qwen2-7B.
-(Reproduced and adapted from original baseline methods for comparative evaluation in AccessGuru.)
 │
 ├── filter_extract_llm_responses.py              # Utility for filtering and extracting LLM responses to extract the generated code snippet by the LLM (post-processed with manual review).
 ├── syntax_layout_evaluation.py                  # Script for computing violation score and evaluation of syntax and layout corrections (post-processed with manual review).